 #10 Expand your network

-Between the stress of the festive season and the last-minute push to end the year on a high note, you may have had your head down recently.
+Between holiday stress and the last-minute push to end Q4 on a high note, you may have had your head down recently.
 But with a New Year comes new opportunities to pop the bubble you’ve been working in—and perhaps it’s time to expand your business’s professional network.

 Networking will allow you to meet other business professionals who may identify new trends, opportunities, or insights that you might not have thought of yourself.